Turtling-Turtle/Ore-Forge/README.md

-# OreForge

 ## What is Ore Forge?
-In Ore Forge you assemble your tycoon out of tons of unique items.
-Each time you prestige you gain access to increasingly powerful and unique items.
+In Ore Forge you assemble your tycoon out of 4 item types, each of which have tons of unique variants, **Droppers, Conveyors, Upgraders, and Furnaces**.
+Droppers generate/produce ore which is transported through your custom-built system of conveyors and upgraders(This is what your tycoon is primarily comprised of).
+As the ore moves through your tycoon each upgrader upgrades it, increasing its value.
+Finally, the ore is delivered to a furnace, where it is sold, often with a bonus, earning you cash.
+This cash can be used purchase items from the shop or to prestige, granting you a random prestige tier to use in your tycoon.
+---

+## How to Install and Play

+_**{INSERT HERE WHEN DONE}**_

+---

 ## Controls
 * **Camera Movement** - You can use _**W**_, _**A**_, _**S**_, _**D**_ to move the camera up, left, down, and right respectively.
 Holding down _**Shift**_ while